Piper Sandler Initiates Coverage on Sprout Social (NASDAQ:SPT)

-Investment analysts at Piper Sandler initiated coverage on shares of Sprout Social (NASDAQ:SPT) in a research report issued on Tuesday, Price Targets.com reports.
-The firm set an “overweight” rating and a $86.00 price target on the stock.
-Piper Sandler’s price objective would indicate a potential upside of 20.60% from the stock’s current price.
+Investment analysts at Piper Sandler started coverage on shares of Sprout Social (NASDAQ:SPT) in a report released on Monday, Benzinga reports.
+The brokerage set an “overweight” rating and a $86.00 price target on the stock.
+Piper Sandler’s price objective suggests a potential upside of 41.12% from the stock’s current price.

-Other equities research analysts have also issued reports about the company.
-BTIG Research upped their price target on Sprout Social from $71.00 to $80.00 and gave the stock a “buy” rating in a research note on Wednesday, February 24th.
-Canaccord Genuity upped their price target on Sprout Social from $50.00 to $77.00 and gave the stock a “buy” rating in a research note on Tuesday, March 2nd.
-Needham & Company LLC upped their price target on Sprout Social from $52.00 to $80.00 and gave the stock a “buy” rating in a research note on Wednesday, March 3rd.
-Barclays upped their price target on Sprout Social from $68.00 to $84.00 and gave the stock an “overweight” rating in a research note on Tuesday, March 2nd.
-Finally, Morgan Stanley increased their target price on Sprout Social from $53.00 to $81.00 and gave the company an “equal weight” rating in a research note on Tuesday, March 2nd.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and nine have given a buy rating to the company’s stock.
-Sprout Social presently has a consensus rating of “Buy” and an average price target of $67.20.
+SPT has been the topic of several other reports.
+BTIG Research boosted their price target on Sprout Social from $71.00 to $80.00 and gave the stock a “buy” rating in a report on Wednesday, February 24th.
+Needham & Company LLC boosted their price target on Sprout Social from $52.00 to $80.00 and gave the stock a “buy” rating in a report on Wednesday, March 3rd.
+KeyCorp boosted their price target on Sprout Social from $55.00 to $81.00 and gave the stock an “overweight” rating in a report on Wednesday, February 24th.
+Canaccord Genuity boosted their price target on Sprout Social from $50.00 to $77.00 and gave the stock a “buy” rating in a report on Tuesday, March 2nd.
+Finally, Barclays boosted their price target on Sprout Social from $68.00 to $84.00 and gave the stock an “overweight” rating in a report on Tuesday, March 2nd.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and nine have assigned a buy rating to the company.
+The company has an average rating of “Buy” and a consensus price target of $67.20.

-Sprout Social (NASDAQ:SPT) last released its earnings results on Tuesday, February 23rd.
-The company reported ($0.06) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.11) by $0.05.
-The business had revenue of $37.30 million for the quarter, compared to analysts’ expectations of $35.87 million.
-The company’s revenue was up 32.7% compared to the same quarter last year.
-Sell-side analysts predict that Sprout Social will post -0.68 EPS for the current fiscal year.
+Sprout Social (NASDAQ:SPT) last released its earnings results on Tuesday, May 4th.
+The company reported ($0.05) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.10) by $0.05.
+The business had revenue of $40.80 million during the quarter, compared to the consensus estimate of $39.73 million.
+The company’s revenue was up 33.8% compared to the same quarter last year.
+Research analysts forecast that Sprout Social will post -0.68 earnings per share for the current year.

-In other Sprout Social news, CMO Jamie Cannon Gilpin sold 1,278 shares of the stock in a transaction that occurred on Wednesday, February 17th.
-The stock was sold at an average price of $77.97, for a total transaction of $99,645.66.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, President Ryan Paul Barretto sold 20,600 shares of the stock in a transaction that occurred on Monday, February 1st.
-The stock was sold at an average price of $64.19, for a total value of $1,322,314.00.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 205,261 shares of company stock valued at $12,795,073.
+In other news, CEO Justyn Russell Howard sold 20,000 shares of the company’s stock in a transaction that occurred on Monday, March 8th.
+The stock was sold at an average price of $53.98, for a total transaction of $1,079,600.00.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, major shareholder Aaron Edward Frederick Rankin sold 54,000 shares of the company’s stock in a transaction on Thursday, April 22nd.
+The stock was sold at an average price of $59.27, for a total value of $3,200,580.00.
+Insiders have sold 187,642 shares of company stock worth $11,670,758 over the last ninety days.

-A number of large investors have recently added to or reduced their stakes in the business.
-BlackRock Inc. lifted its holdings in shares of Sprout Social by 43.9% in the 4th quarter.
-BlackRock Inc. now owns 2,630,315 shares of the company’s stock worth $119,442,000 after purchasing an additional 802,120 shares during the last quarter.
-Lord Abbett & CO.
-LLC lifted its holdings in shares of Sprout Social by 2.2% in the 4th quarter.
-Lord Abbett & CO.
-LLC now owns 1,235,512 shares of the company’s stock worth $56,105,000 after purchasing an additional 27,102 shares during the last quarter.
-Blair William & Co.
-IL lifted its holdings in shares of Sprout Social by 2.9% in the 4th quarter.
-Blair William & Co.
-IL now owns 876,982 shares of the company’s stock worth $39,824,000 after purchasing an additional 25,050 shares during the last quarter.
-First Trust Advisors LP lifted its holdings in shares of Sprout Social by 1,649.0% in the 4th quarter.
-First Trust Advisors LP now owns 869,124 shares of the company’s stock worth $39,467,000 after purchasing an additional 819,431 shares during the last quarter.
-Finally, Zevenbergen Capital Investments LLC lifted its holdings in shares of Sprout Social by 4,773.3% in the 4th quarter.
-Zevenbergen Capital Investments LLC now owns 777,285 shares of the company’s stock worth $35,297,000 after purchasing an additional 761,335 shares during the last quarter.
-77.51% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in SPT.
+Teachers Retirement System of The State of Kentucky grew its holdings in Sprout Social by 63.5% during the third quarter.
+Teachers Retirement System of The State of Kentucky now owns 27,051 shares of the company’s stock worth $1,041,000 after buying an additional 10,511 shares in the last quarter.
+Brinker Capital Investments LLC bought a new stake in Sprout Social during the third quarter worth $236,000.
+Sei Investments Co. grew its holdings in Sprout Social by 201.4% during the third quarter.
+Sei Investments Co. now owns 50,940 shares of the company’s stock worth $1,961,000 after buying an additional 34,039 shares in the last quarter.
+Axel Capital Management LLC bought a new stake in Sprout Social during the fourth quarter worth $1,135,000.
+Finally, Kestra Advisory Services LLC bought a new position in Sprout Social in the 4th quarter valued at $483,000.
+Institutional investors and hedge funds own 77.51% of the company’s stock.

 Sprout Social, Inc designs, develops, and operates a web-based social media management tool in Americas, EMEA, and the Asia Pacific.
 The company offers cloud software that brings together social messaging, data, and workflows in a unified system of record, intelligence, and action.
 It provides various integrated tools in a range of functions comprising social engagement/response, publishing, reporting and analytics, social listening and business intelligence, reputation management, employee advocacy, and automation and workflows.